Kerry Carpenter Player Props: Tigers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 6.07 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics' 5.95 team ERA ranks last among all league pitching staffs.

-- Athletics pitchers combine to allow 125 total home runs at a clip of 1.5 per game (second-most in the league).
+- In his most recent time out on Thursday, the left-hander went 5 1/3 innings against the New York Yankees, giving up four earned runs while surrendering nine hits.

-- The lefty's most recent time out was on Thursday against the New York Yankees, when he tossed four innings, surrendering five earned runs while allowing five hits.
+- In eight games this season, the 26-year-old has amassed an ERA of 5.17, with 6.8 strikeouts per nine innings.
+Opponents are hitting .232 against him.

 © 2023 Data Skrive.
 All rights reserved.